nickfrosty/website/content/articles/solana/intro-to-solana-cli.md

 ---
+featured: true
 title: Introduction to the Solana CLI
-featured: true
-description:
 blurb: Learn the basics and how to get around in the Solana CLI
+description: Learn how to use the Solana CLI.
+From creating Solana wallets, airdrop free SOL, and running the test validator.
+keywords:
 image: "/media/articles/solana/intro-to-solana-cli/thumbnail.png"
-keywords:
-# date: Oct 20, 2022
+date: Oct 04, 2022
-tags:
-  - solana
-  - nft
-  - spl token
+tags: solana, nft, spl token
 ---

 As part of your Solana development journey, you will need to get comfortable with the Solana CLI.